-During fiscal year 2018 and 2019, the Authority had non-Tolling System assets generating revenue (the MoPac Improvement Project) and non-Tolling System assets under construction (the SH 45 Southwest Project).
-For fiscal year 2019 and 2018, activity of the MoPac Improvement Project consisted of approximately 12.6 million and 7.4 million transactions, respectively, and approximately \$17.5 million and \$8.5 million in revenue, respectively.
-There was approximately \$19,000 in activity for the SH 45 Southwest Project for the periods presented because such project was not fully opened to tolled traffic until after June 30, 2019.
+During fiscal years 2019 and 2020, the Authority had non-Tolling System assets generating revenue (the MoPac Improvement Project) and non-Tolling System assets under construction (the SH 45 Southwest Project).
+For fiscal years 2020 and 2019, activity of the MoPac Improvement Project consisted of approximately 9.6 million and 12.6 million transactions, respectively, and approximately \$14.2 million and \$17.5 million in revenue, respectively.
+The SH 45 Southwest Project was added to the Tolling System in January 2020.

 Governments that report enterprise funds or that use enterprise fund accounting and reporting standards to report their activities are required to present segment information for defined activities in the notes to the financial statements.
-For purposes of this disclosure, a segment is an identifiable activity reported as or within an enterprise fund or an other stand-alone entity for which one or more revenue bonds or other revenue-backed debt instruments outstanding with a revenue pledge to support that debt.
+For purposes of this disclosure, a segment is an identifiable activity reported as or within an enterprise fund or other stand-alone entity for which one or more revenue bonds or other revenue-backed debt instruments outstanding with a revenue pledge to support that debt.
 In addition, the activities, revenue, expenses, gains and losses, assets and liabilities are required to be accounted for separately.
 The requirement for separate accounting for the Authority's Tolling System is also imposed by the bond indenture.
 A segment has a specific identifiable revenue stream pledged in support of revenue bonds or other revenue backed debt and has related expenses, gains and losses, assets, and liabilities that can be identified.